kon-IO/spike-stubs/README.md

-# Stubs for common Lego SPIKE Prime Python modules
+# Stubs for old Lego SPIKE Prime Python modules

 ### Update: This is no longer useful for new versions of the SPIKE App, since they provide code suggestions.